brucedsu/CMPS183-KittyWar/Sprint 3/Sprint 3 Plan.md

 ## User Stories

-### As an iOS developer, I need to integrate new server APIs.

-* 1-2 hours (3) Clean up and rearrange old networking code
-* 3-5 hours (8) Integrate new server APIs (e.g. select target for basic movement) to support more than two players battling

-* Total story points: 11
-* Total task hours: 4-6 hours

 ### As an iOS developer, I need to polish UI and add more animations.

 * 3-5 hours (8) Keep polishing UI, better graphics and add more colors, make it more smooth and intuitive